kayvane1/kayvane1/README.md

 # Welcome

-👋 Hello, I'm Kayvane, a Machine Learning Enthusiast working in London.
+👋 Hello, I'm Kayvane, a Machine Learning Engineer working in London.

 I work primarily with Financial Services Companies to rethink operational processes using intelligent automation.
 Passionate about Natual Language Processing and Computer Vision.